jon-harper/jon-harper.github.io/docs/abs/printing.md

 ABS adheres to itself *very* well, so parts printed in ABS are hard to separate at the layer lines.[^c3] This has a downside, in that printed supports are difficult to impossible to remove from ABS prints without damaging them.[^c4]

 ABS has a low, predictable shrink when allowed to cool gradually; this is an advantage over high-shrink materials like PC that must be annealed after printing to relieve internal stress.
-Small parts have little difficulty with warping due to uneven cooling, as well.
+Small ABS parts have little difficulty with warping due to uneven cooling.

 In imperfect conditions, generally due to too-low bed and air temperatures, ABS behaves very poorly.
 At room temperature, ABS is nearly impossible to print properly.